goldstack/goldstack/workspaces/docs/docs/templates/shared/infrastructure.md

 ### Infrastructure Commands

-Infrastructure commands for this module can be run using `yarn`.
+Infrastructure commands for this template can be run using `yarn`.
 There are four commands in total:

 - `yarn infra up`: For standing up infrastructure.
 - `yarn infra init`: For [initialising Terraform](https://www.terraform.io/docs/commands/init.html).